CyberVA/GameShare/README.md

   Valarie B.
   Katie A.

-And a Special thanks to for help with updating graphics for the IndieFest convention.
+And a Special thanks to Keira W. for help with updating graphics for the IndieFest convention.
-Keira W.

 ======================================================================

 JellyHunter:
-For best graphics, run game in 1024x768, graphical glitches will be present using any other resolution.
+For best graphics, run the game in 1024x768, graphical glitches will be present using any other resolution.
-This project

 You are Jello, an intrepid slime-astronaut and hunter of rare condiments.
 You've heard word that a crashed cargo ship was carrying an incredibly powerful load of jelly, so you've entered the wreckage to claim your fortune.